Shao-Group/EquiRep/README.md

 # Introduction

 EquiRep is a tool for finding tandem repeats in sequences.
-The scripts for reproducing the results of the paper are available [here](https://github.com/Shao-Group/EquiRep-test).
+The data and scripts for reproducing the results of the paper are available [here](https://github.com/Shao-Group/EquiRep-test).

 # Installation